carlosjhr64/thesis/SCRATCH.md

     ñ𝑃 = (n+1)𝑃ₙ₊₂/n

 > WOW!
 OK, I think I now understand what I did 25 years ago.
+> I need to follow the original thesis more closely!
+LOL.

 ##<a name="2Nz"></a> Resources
 On top of the references given in the appendix,